oushujun/LTR_retriever/README.md

 3. hmmsearch in the HMMER package (http://hmmer.org/), and
 4. RepeatMasker (http://www.repeatmasker.org/).

-Simply modify the 'paths' file in the same directory In your terminal, type:
+Simply modify the 'paths' file in the LTR_retriever directory

-	vi /your_path_to/LTR_retriever/paths
+	`vi /your_path_to/LTR_retriever/paths`

 Then modify lines below: